OpenLineage/docs/docs/spec/facets/run-facets/run-facets.md

 # Run Facets

-Specifies `instance` of a particular running _job_.
+Run Facets apply to a specifies `instance` of a particular running _job_.
 Every run will have a uniquely identifiable `run ID` that is usually in [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) format, that can later be tracked.